 As we learn more about the far reaching implications that poor sleep quality has on a patient's overall health, physicians are asking more questions about patients' sleep quality.
 Patients and their loved ones are learning about sleep disorders and paying closer attention to symptoms such as snoring and excessive sleepiness.

-If you have concerns about whether you or a loved one may be living with a sleep disorder, find out the answers now.
+If you have concerns about whether you or a loved one may be living with a sleep disorder, find out the answers now by contacting us.
 Correcting someone's sleep problem now can reduce the incidence of more serious, harder-to-fix problems in the future as untreated sleep problems reduce the quality of life and shorten life expectancy.

 More than 100 different disorders of sleeping and waking have been identified, and over 100 million people each year have their quality of life affected by sleep disorders.
 Sleep disorders can be grouped in four main categories: